farmera/sare_grant/post_processing_steps.md

 Careful reading of this section might raise the legitimate concern that we are pre-selecting data that is most likely to submit to a favorable analysis.
 Perhaps there is some grain of truth in that as there is certainly a tension between cleaning data so as to removes outliers or 'null' values from a dataset (acceptable) and removing meaningful information.
+A guiding principle of this study was to reveal whether or not certain low-cost methods were amenable to a kind of rigor.

 ###### References